vercel/modelfusion/docs/guide/function/generate-text.md

 The different [TextGenerationModel](/api/interfaces/TextGenerationModel) implementations (see [available providers](#available-providers)) share some common settings:

-- **maxCompletionTokens**: The maximum number of tokens to generate, or undefined to generate an unlimited number of tokens.
+- **maxGenerationTokens**: The maximum number of tokens to generate, or undefined to generate an unlimited number of tokens.
 - **numberOfGenerations**: The number of completions to generate.
 - **stopSequences**: An array of text sequences that will stop the text generation when they are generated.
 The sequences are not included in the generated text.
 The default is an empty array.
 - **trimWhitespace**: When true (default), the leading and trailing white space and line terminator characters are removed from the generated text.
 Only applies to `generateText`.